huysentruitw/owin-session-middleware/README.md

 The project comes with an in-memory session store, but can easily be replaced by a custom implementation.

+**REMARK** This library is only for those who don't want to depend on `System.Web` or `HttpContext.Current` and want a clean OWIN-only solution.

 # Get it on NuGet

     PM> Install-Package Install-Package OwinSessionMiddleware